 Step 5: Start the Bland Diet

-After the 12-24 hour fast, and there hasn't been any vomiting, and he has been able to keep down small quantities of liquids, you may then offer a bland diet.
-A bland diet is a diet that is easy on the dog's stomach ,similar to the BRAT diet in humans.
+After the 12-24 hour fast, if there hasn't been any vomiting, and if he has been able to keep down small quantities of liquids, you may then offer a bland diet.
+A bland diet is a diet that is easy on the dog's stomach, similar to the BRAT diet in humans.